monero-ecosystem/outreach-docs/monero-outreach-docs/README_i18n.md

 # Monero Outreach

 Welcome to the Monero Outreach Localization.
 This directory contains all the final versions of the documents published by the Monero Outreach Workgroup.
-You will also fin the translation directory.
+You will also find the translation directory.

 ## Goal